-Out Of The Cage: A centennial celebration of John Cage and Friends
+Out Of The Cage: A centennial celebration of John Cage and friends at Trinity Laban Conservatoire

 Hosted and performed by students and lecturers of Trinity Laban Conservatoire of Music and Dance, this event was organised by artistic director Stephen Montague, with strong support from the composition department and other faculties from Trinity Laban.
 When asked what the day was all about Stephen Montague provided us with a fantastic overview of the event.